Australian ufology: 1950s

 In March 1954 Jarrold was contacted by a South Australian called Fred Stone.
 Stone agreed to form a branch of Jarrold’s group and so the AFSB (SA) was formed.
-However, this relationship was fragile and as Jarrold's behavior changed due to stress the relationship deteriorated.
+However, this relationship was fragile and as Jarrold's behaviour changed due to stress the relationship deteriorated.
 The RAAF also noted problems with Jarrold.
 Sq Leader A.H.
 Birch, AFC, Air Force Headquarters, Victoria Barracks, Victoria, made note of this in a letter dated 5 April 1955: "...the discussion during the brief interview I had with Mr. Jarrold mainly concerned the possibility of his Society causing embarrassment to the Royal Australian Air Force."

 The RAAF then changed their policy and shifted their help to other organisations within Australia.
 "The Director would be happy to extend this service to your Society also."

 After Sq/Ld Birch meeting with Edger Jarrold's UFO group AFSB collapsed (in February 1955), in just under four years, Jarrold departed the active UFO scene for good, only to appear on rare occasions.

 After this, a new state group emerged.
 The most prominent and first to re-build was under the directorship of Fred Stone, who formed the Australian Flying Saucer Research Society (AFSRS) based in Adelaide, South Australia in February 1955.
 Stone also saw a chance to become the governing body of all Australian Ufology.
 He asked APRV to come under his plan; they rejected the concept.
 However, APRV agreed to extend the same relationship they extended to Jarrold's group with John.
 M. Anderson as their contact.
 This arrangement was agreed to and APRV supplied a list of contacts for Stone on possible branch organisers.
 Stone's plan was to form three new state groups (Victoria, NSW, and Queensland) under his control.
 With a new members list Stone set his plan into motion.
 Although each new group developed due to individuals within these groups, in the end Stone had little input into the other two state groups' structure.
 His concept worked at first but soon ran into administration problems due to distance between states and distant lines of communication.

 In April 1956 to deal with an increase in reports the Aeronautics & Phenomena Research Victoria (APRV) changed their structure and name to Phenomena Research Victoria (PRV).